 - Health: A person’s physical, mental, emotional and spiritual health are all at risk with substance abuse.

-- Obligations: Even daily responsibilities can be the first things to slip when a person falls victim to an addiction.
+- Obligations: These can be the first things to slip when a person falls victim to an addiction.

 - School or Work Performance: Like many of the other areas of life, school and work can suffer dearly due to addiction, resulting in a myriad of further consequences–such as unemployment, divorce, and homelessness.